 The relationship between father and son had been disturbed for many years.
 Only after Hans Albert and his first wife, Frieda Knecht, had married in 1927, did the relationship become a normal one.
-Hans Albert and Frieda had three children.
-Their first son, Bernhard Caesar, was born in 1930 and two years later the second son Klaus Martin was born.
+Hans Albert and Frieda had four children.
+Their first son, Bernhard Caesar, was born in 1930 and three years later the second son Klaus Martin was born.
 Klaus Martin, however, died already at the age of six on a diphtheria infection.
-The third child was Evelyn, an adopted child born in 1941.
+In October 1939 David was born.
+He died one month later in November 1939.
+The fourth child was Evelyn, an adopted child born in 1941.
 Frieda died surprisingly in 1958 and one year later Hans Albert married the doctor Elizabeth Roboz.
 This marriage produced no children.

 Albert Einstein and his second wife Elsa emigrated to the United States in the autumn of 1933.
 There he found a new working place in Princeton, New Jersey.
 Hans Albert went to the United States on his own in 1937 to look for work and a new home.
 He went back to Switzerland in January 1938.
 Only in June 1938 did he continuously stay with his family in the United States.
 There he worked as a research engineer at the Agricultural Experiment Station in Clemson, South Carolina.
 Until 1947 he worked as a research engineer at the Californian Institute of Technology in Pasadena.
 He went to Berkeley with his family in 1947.